taeoh-kim/Pytorch_Tutorial/1.Variable_and_Autograd/1.4.Autograd_Calculation_Linear_Regression/README.md

 Y = 2x+1 (Linear Function)

-The objective of this code is to estimate Linear Function from given data.
+The objective of this code is to estimate Linear Function from the given data.

 ### 3. Define Model

-There is only one parameter (includes bias 1) which is (w = 2).
+There is only one parameter (includes bias 1) which is W = 2.

-So we can define 1-Layer network using Pytorch's NN Module.
+So we can define a 1-Layer network using Pytorch's NN Module.

-After set the model as CUDA, you can print model.
+After set the model as CUDA, you can print the model.

 <p align="left"><img width="60%" src="img/ss_1.4_1.png"></p>